 In 2007 Arshavin was instrumental in guiding Zenit to the domestic league title as he started all the 30 league matches, scored 10 goals and provided 11 assists.
 He also guided Zenit to the 2008 UEFA Cup success.
 He has made more than 200 league appearances for his club.

 Arshavin was signed by Arsenal in January 2009 and became an instant hit in the remainder of the 2008-09 campaign.
 However, in the last two seasons he has failed to recapture his form but still remains an important part of Arsene Wenger’s unit.
 He moved back to Zenit on loan in 2012 and scored three goals in 10 league appearances for them.
-Arshavin returned to Arsenal in the summer of 2012 and is now part of the first team squad.
+Arshavin returned to Arsenal in the summer of 2012, but a year later he joined his former club Zenit.